caseybn/README-Discussion/README.md

 the lines will combine into one line, but if you return twice

 it keeps lines seperated.

+-if you dont space after your symbol, a list one start
+* you need to space before you type

 ## Helpful Links
 [GitHub Writing and Formatting Help](https://help.github.com/articles/basic-writing-and-formatting-syntax/)